NiklausMeier/HB_CE_microsimulation/README.md

 baseline_patient_results <- fun_results(model, mode = "patient")
 baseline_model_results  <- fun_results(model, mode = "simulation")

 ## Support
-If you have issues executing the code, or have other questions, please contact me at niklaus.meier@unibas.ch or
+If you have issues executing the code, or have other questions, please contact me at niklaus.meier@unibas.ch or meier.niklaus@gmail.com

 ## Authors and acknowledgment

-Coder: Niklaus Meier,
+Main developer: Niklaus Meier
 Code Review: Katya Galactionova
-Further contributions to underlying theoretical work: Hendrik Fuchs, Cedric Hermans, Mark Pletscher, Matthias Schwenkglenks
+Further contributions to underlying theoretical work and publication: Hendrik Fuchs, Cedric Hermans, Mark Pletscher, Matthias Schwenkglenks

 ## License
-For open source projects, say how it is licensed.
+GNU GENERAL PUBLIC LICENSE
+Version 3, 29 June 2007

 ## Project status
 This model is currently complete, but may receive updates and further functionalities in the future.